 Strider is the one who jumped over the wall at the beginning of the last chapter.
 He’s been looking for a Baggins and he’s aware that Black Rider’s have been in the area, and he hands out this information confidently.
-Strider immediately seems like a guy in the know, this being our first confirmation that there is more than one Black Rider, and you get a sense that he knows enough to be very useful to the hobbits.
+Strider immediately seems like a guy in the know (one of his first lines here is a pregnant “I have ears“), this being our first confirmation that there is more than one Black Rider, and you get a sense that he knows enough to be very useful to the hobbits.
 As he himself points out, if he wanted to kill them, he could do it very easily (maybe Pippin would be a good start…).
 And he’s made his way into their lodgings very easily, only spotted when the hobbits build up the fire.

 Of course, the fact that Strider overheard the conversation outside Bree, the one where Frodo warned the group not to call him Baggins, is a fairly damning indictment of how far Frodo has yet to go.
 He’s getting better, but he’s still not being careful enough.
 That’s just about all the character development we’ll get for the Ring-bearer this time out, as he spends the chapter simply trying to determine whether he can trust Aragorn or not.
 The decision essentially rests with him, but he won’t have to make it just on gut instinct.
 Maybe it would have been more interesting if he had to, but it might not have followed that the Frodo being more careful about his identity and company would willingly taker Strider on without the assurance of Gandalf.

-Bill Ferny, a Bree native mentioned earlier, gets outright tagged as a bad guy at this point.
+Bill Ferny, a Bree native mentioned earlier, gets outright tagged as an antagonist at this point.
 In the last chapter, we’ve got the feeling that these suspicious Breelanders, the newer ones anyway, might just be ruffians or the like, a loud-mouthed contrast to the more silent Rangers.
-But this confirms something we’ll be seeing a lot of as we go along: Men outside Mordor being very much on Sauron’s side.
-This ties into your classic “men are weak” thing (the Ringwraiths being the most extreme example) that you’ll see in a lot of fantasy fiction, that Tolkien was no stranger to writing.
+But this confirms something we’ll be seeing a lot of as we go along: men outside Mordor being very much on Sauron’s side.
+This ties into your classic “men are weak” concept (the Ringwraiths being the most extreme example) that you’ll see in a lot of fantasy fiction, that Tolkien was no stranger to writing.
 Here, at least, there indications that some of the collaboration might not have been quite so willing: “They had words with Harry at West-gate on Monday…He was white and shaking when they left him.”

-Sam’s role in the chapter is to bring his sceptical nature to the fore, coming right out against Strider from the start.
+Sam’s role in the chapter is to bring his sceptical nature to the fore, coming right out against Strider from the start:; “…he warns and he says take care; and I say yes to that, and let’s begin with him“.
 It does serve him well here; after all, who the hell is Strider at the beginning of the chapter?
 Just some rough looking guy who happens to know Gandalf’s name.
 Sam seems way more inclined to question him than the others and rightly so.

 As for Pippin, he’s fairly accepting of Aragorn, right from the start, reacting with mild surprise rather than shock when he finds him in their room and later dismisses the talk of death and danger with a yawn, an attitude that seems almost like forced teenaged nonchalantness.
 I don’t know what’s up with Pippin in Bree, he seems to be under the illusion that the dangerous part of the quest is over.
 This indicates more of that small picture thinking from Shire residents, who can’t begin to contemplate things outside their home, even those things might want to kill them all.

 He’s fairly harsh with Butterbur and Pippin towards the latter half of the chapter, with the insults coming thick and fast when the depths of the inn-keepers incompetence becomes apparent (“A fat innkeeper who only remembers his own name because people shout it at him all day”).
-I suppose he has reason, though his profession that he might be looking for friendship rings a little hollow as a result.
+I suppose he has reason, though his profession that he might be looking for companionship rings a little hollow as a result.
 He comes off as distant and solitary in these moments and it’s something that will be repeated constantly for the next few chapters.
 He expresses a simple hope that the party would “take to me for my own sake” a statement that has that certain melancholy ring to it: “A hunted man sometimes wearies of distrust and longs for friendship.”
 He’s just as suspicious as Sam considers him really, a guy who is never been able to rest easy his whole life.
-But that sort of thing might get banished by the awesomeness when he announces just who he is to the hobbits, in, perhaps, his most famous statement.

 I also love the following exchange, as Aragorn just steps over Frodo’s blathering and gets to the point: